About this website

 contributions of religion, including the religious sources that inspired Gandhi,

-Albert Schweitzer, and Mother Teresa to commit their life to serving a hurting
+Albert Schweitzer, and Martin Luther King, Jr. to commit their life to serving a hurting

 humanity.
 They need to learn of the impressive contributions that religions have